Q: Are monsters good at math?

 Professor James Davis

-The instructor for ESC195 is Professor Davis, whom you will recognize from ESC194.
+The instructor for ESC195 is Professor Davis, whom you’ll recognize from ESC194.

 Professor Interview